How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • physical overload;

-• disturbances in the work of hormones.
+• disturbances in the functioning of hormones.

 How genital herpes is not transmitted